Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

-The mode of a row is selected by the m74_tdesc pointer, pointing into an array of 32 bytes, each byte specifying a pointer into a tile row descriptor table.
+The mode of a row is selected by the m74_tdesc pointer, pointing into an array of 32 words, each word specifying a pointer to a VRAM row whose first bytes describe the type and parameters of the row.
-Bit 7 of this value governs whether the ROM (0) or the RAM (1) tile descriptor table should be used, located by the M74_ROMTD_OFF and M74_RAMTD_OFF definitions respectively.
-One tile descriptor takes normally 5 bytes in these tables.

-Tile row 0 is special for the following uses:

-- The sprite engine uses this row to locate the RAM tiles whose base offset must be identical across the whole display region used for sprite rendering.

 Byte 0 of the tile descriptor specifies the row mode and flags as follows:

 - bits 0 - 2: Row mode.
 - bits 3 - 7: Flags (usage depends on row mode).

-In SPI RAM sourced modes reading starts at m74_saddr in the bank specified in m74_config.
-Reading is continuous during the display frame, as many bytes are fetched as required for each row.

-Mode 0: 192 4bpp ROM tiles + 64 4bpp RAM tiles
+Mode 0: 256 4bpp ROM tiles + 128 4bpp RAM tiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tile indices are used as follows:
+The VRAM row is as follows:

-- 0x00 - 0x3F: 4bpp ROM tiles (base: byte 1)
+- byte 0: bits 0 - 2: 0 (Mode 0)
+- byte 0: bits 4 - 6: X shift (0 - 7 pixels to the left)
+- byte 0: bit 7: 16th bit of background VRAM row address (in SPI RAM)
+- byte 1: Background VRAM row address low (in SPI RAM)
+- byte 2: Background VRAM row address high (in SPI RAM)
-- 0x40 - 0x7F: 4bpp ROM tiles (base: byte 2)
+- byte 3: ROM tiles 0x00 - 0x7F base high
-- 0x80 - 0xBF: 4bpp ROM tiles (base: byte 3)
+- byte 4: ROM tiles 0x80 - 0xFF base high
-- 0xC0 - 0xFF: 4bpp RAM tiles (base: byte 4)
+- byte 5 - 29: VRAM row for RAM tiles (24 + 1 tiles)

 Tile descriptor bytes are used as indicated above: they specify the high byte of the base offset for the tiles with the given offset.
 Note that one step in the base means 8 tiles: it is possible to overlap distinct tile maps exploiting this if necessary.

+If bit 7 of the VRAM byte is set, then it is a RAM tile, otherwise a ROM tile determined by the Background VRAM's entry.

 Mode 2: Separator line with palette reload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This mode uses no VRAM.
-Only bytes 0 and 1 are used from the tile descriptor.

-This is an optional mode, needs to be enabled explicitly (M74_M2_ENABLE = 1) if needed.

-This mode is capable to display a simple separator line of a single color (high nybble of byte 1) with optional palette replacement.
+This mode is capable to display a simple separator line of a single color with optional palette replacement.

-The following bits of tile descriptor byte 0 are used as flags:
+The VRAM row is as follows:

+- byte 0: bits 0 - 2: 2 (Mode 2)
-- bit 5: If set, palette is fetched from RAM, otherwise ROM.
+- byte 0: bit 4: If set, Color 0 is used for the line
-- bit 6: If set, no palette reloading takes place.

-Palette reload may take place on row 0 or row 7 of this mode if it was enabled.
-They behave differently in the following manner:

-- Row 0 reload uses the tile index source as palette base offset.
-It colors the separator line using the specified color of this new palette.

-- Row 7 reload uses the tile index source plus 16 as palette base offset.
-It colors the separator line using the specified color from the old palette.
+- byte 0: bits 5 - 6: Palette source: 0: None, 1: RAM, 2: ROM, 3: SPI RAM
+- byte 0: bit 7: 16th bit of Palette address (in SPI RAM)
+- byte 1: Palette address, low
+- byte 2: Palette address, high
+- byte 3: Color of the separator line (if byte 0, bit 4 clear)

+Using Color 0 for the separator line allows for Color 0 replacement to work on it if necessary.

 Mode 4: SPI RAM 4bpp bitmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This mode requires a VRAM width of 96 bytes for its rows.
-The VRAM is used to store the 24 pixels wide left column.

-In this mode, a line takes 84 SPI RAM bytes.

-Horizontal scrolling in this mode is not possible.
+The VRAM row is as follows:

+- byte 0: bits 0 - 2: 4 (Mode 4)
+- byte 1 - 96: Left column data (8 x 12 bytes for storing 24 pixels width)

+This mode is special due to its requirements, and must be on the top of a frame (only modes not using the SPI RAM may be above it).
+It initializes the SPI RAM at the top using m74_m4_addr, and reads 84 bytes of it on each line sequentially.

 This mode can be used to display 4bpp pictures at up to 192 x 224 pixels resolution.
-It can also be mixed with any other mode.

 Mode 5: SPI RAM 3bpp bitmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This mode uses no VRAM.
+The VRAM row is as follows:

+- byte 0: bits 0 - 2: 5 (Mode 5)
+- byte 0: bit 7: 16th bit of bitmap data address (in SPI RAM)
+- byte 1: Bitmap data address low (in SPI RAM)
+- byte 2: Bitmap data address high (in SPI RAM)

-In this mode, a line takes 72 SPI RAM bytes.
+A line takes 72 SPI RAM bytes, the data address increments by 72 after every line within the 8 lines tall tile row.

 3 SPI RAM bytes encode 8 pixels as follows: ::